South Korean e-Sales - $1Trillion+

 The eMarketer.com survey also questioned respondents on what three issues were most important to them with regard to customer satisfaction.
 Easy checkout was the first concern, followed by a business that offers a wide variety of product choices.
 The third most significant concern was shipping.
 Out of the five important issues we’ve discussed here, shipping was listed as #1 because it is a top consumer concern.
 Examine your shipping department to ensure that products are handled and shipped quickly and that customers have a choice when it comes to shipping costs and delivery time.
 Think about the things that are important to you when ordering products online – free or discounted shipping, easy returns and exchanges, online tracking is a big one for me, and availability of pictured products is a big one – people hate back orders – and live customer service is a big one too.

 Providing convenient preferred payment options is also essential to your success.
 Review your gateway, your dominant traffic regions and locales, and tailor your methods of payments for instant customer recognition.
 Not everyone uses VISA and MasterCard, or may prefer not to – don’t limit your possible sales – multiple payment methods can greatly improve your conversions and sales.
-Contact me with any questions about payments – consider me a resource for the straight scoop whether you work with me or not.
+Contact me with any questions about payments – consider me a resource for the straight scoop whether you've worked with me or not.

 Consider all these issues as you examine your current business model.
 ‘Be the Customer’ and take a tour through your products and ask yourself if they are easy to find, if the site is easy to navigate, if the search results are relevant and if items are easy to put into the shopping cart.
 Find out how much it would cost to purchase and ship an item to a specific address and ask yourself if you would be willing to pay that much for the item in question.
 Sometimes it's the most simple things that mean the most.
 Today's shoppers have lots of demands and expectations, but sometimes sticking to the basics and getting them right is what will separate your business from the competition.